vmware-archive/vrealize-service-broker-full/README.md

 ##Use the broker
 Deploy a simple database application to PCF and have it bind to the services.

 One such app is the quote-service app that can be found [here](https://github.com/cf-platform-eng/quote-service/tree/mysql).

-Clone the github repo, checkout the mysql branch, and follow the instructions on the github site (for the mysql branch) to set up a service for the quote-service.
+Follow the instructions on the github site (for the "mysql" branch) to use this example project to demo the broker.

 ##Tear down the broker
 To tear the broker down, delete the services bound to it, unregister the broker, and then delete the broker app itself.